What? : Nice section of the skyline ridge trail, mainly open space grass landscape with viewpoints to the ocean at the west and nice forest trails.

 Take Hickory Oaks trail north, after 0.2 mile take left on the fork and reach the first viewing point.
 Keep north on Hickory Oaks trail and keep going on the ridge (do not go down), trail is connecting to Long Ridge rd.

-Turn left on Long Ridge Rd. and go back all the way to the parking spot.
+on Long Ridge Rd. and go back all the way to your parking spot.

 Upper Stevens Creek County Park access: